Isaiah 33:10-36:22 ~ Galatians 5:13-26 ~ Psalm 64:1-10 ~ Proverbs 23:23

 Proverbs - Today in Proverbs 23:23 we read: “Buy the truth and do not sell it; get wisdom, discipline and understanding.”
 What does this Proverb mean to you?
 Can you “buy the truth” or is this perhaps a metaphor?
 Why shouldn’t you sell it?
 Why get wisdom, discipline and understanding?
 Why is discipline good to get?
 What is truth?
 Where can you find truth?
 Is the Bible Truth?
 Will you learn from this Truth in some way each day for the rest of your life?

-Worship God: The "Haven in a Storm" image above in the Psalms reflection reminded me immediately of the incredible Casting Crowns song "Praise You in This Storm."
-I don't know what it is about all these storm songs on the radio that are resonating with me lately - MercyMe's "Bring the Rain" being my current favorite song - other than I know this: It's not a matter of "if" storms will come in our life.
+Worship Video: The "Haven in a Storm" image above in the Psalms reflection reminded me immediately of the incredible Casting Crowns song "Praise You in This Storm."
+I don't know what it is about all these storm songs on the radio that are resonating with me lately - MercyMe's "Bring the Rain" being a favorite song - other than I know this: It's not a matter of "if" storms will come in our life.
 It's a matter of "when."
 Storms will come.
 And when they do, we have the option to try to weather the storms all on our own.
 Or we have the option to invite God into the storms with us.
 Well, I believe God's already there with us in the storms even if we don't realize it - so, I think we can simply open our hearts and praise God in the storms!
 He will never abandon us or leave us.
 Even in the midst of the worst storms this fallen world might bring, God is there with us.
 Will you praise God in the storms?

 Do you believe there is a God who is worthy of being praised even in the midst of storms in your life?
 Click here to get to know God of heaven and earth who is worthy of being praised in the storms!